Supporting the global effort to defeat COVID-19

 For example, we know that ventilator panels and cases are being laser-cut from steel sheet, with extraction provided by systems such as BOFA’s AD Oracle iQ.
 At the same time, 3D printing is enabling rapid-prototyping of new medical equipment and the production of parts for ventilators and oxygen delivery systems, with scalable extraction solutions delivered through BOFA’s 3D PrintPRO range.

-In medical research, scientific laboratories are using BOFA FumeCABs to safeguard technicians as they work on therapies and potential vaccines to counteract Covid-19.
+In medical research, scientific laboratories are using BOFA FumeCABs to help safeguard technicians as they work on therapies and potential vaccines to counteract COVID-19.